Utkarsh1504/DSA-Java/lessons/recursion-string.md

 Here the solution to finding your way home is two steps (three steps).
 First, we don't go home if we are already home.
 Secondly, we do a very simple action that makes our situation simpler to solve.
 Finally, we redo the entire algorithm.

-# Here we are going to see some important examples of String Recursion and the Tower of Hanoi using recursion:-
+Here we are going to see some important examples based on strings using Recursion:-

 ### 1)String Reverse :-